Pitch Deck Design Guide & Customizable Templates

 Here's an example of a presentation with good contrast:

-7) Use few images of people and more of your product
+7) Limit images of people, focus on your product

 9) Avoid distractions

-And, if you’re wondering what to put on each slide of your pitch deck, check out our article on how to create a winning pitch deck investors love.
+Want to know exactly what to put on each slide?
+Check out our guide on how to create a winning pitch deck investors love.

 Pitch deck design mistakes to avoid

-Here are 5 common mistakes and how to avoid them:
+5 common pitch deck design mistakes and how to avoid them:

-It's tempting to pack in all the info, but too much text or too many images can overwhelm your audience.
+It’s tempting to cram in everything, but too much text or too many images can overwhelm your audience.
 Keep it concise.
-Let each slide breathe and convey one main idea.
+Let each slide breathe and focus on one key takeaway at a time.

 Basically, you don’t want your pitch deck design to end up looking like this: